 Alexis-Carlota Cochrane

-Her research interests include Technology-Facilitated Gender-Based Violence, Digital Harms, Critical Data and AI, Platform Studies, Digital (Humanities) Scholarship, and Feminist and Queer Theory.
+Her research interests include Technology-Facilitated Gender-Based Violence, Digital Harms, AI-Generated Harms, Critical Data and AI, Platform Studies, Digital (Humanities) Scholarship, and Feminist and Queer Theory.

 Alexis-Carlota has published on digital harms and vulnerabilities, technology-facilitated gender-based violence, platform power and precarity, digital community care, and queer and feminist digital practices in venues such as Rivista di Digital Politics, Interdisciplinary Digital Engagement in Arts & Humanities (IDEAH), and the Challenging Gendered Digital Harm research report.